Sohxn/Sohxn/README.md

 <br/>

-About Me:
+# About Me:
 Hi, I'm Sohan.<br>I am an undergrad CS student at Kalinga Institute of Industrial Technology, BBSR.
 I love to work on a wide range of web apps.
 Also I am a 3D artist and love integrating 3D models in websites.
-Recently I have started working on various shared tasks on Natural language processing in the field of Machine learning
+Recently I have started working on various projects in the field of Machine learning
 <br/>
 I use Arch btw